 - 3. Select the Files page to view the location of your backup files. - 4.
 Choose Backup files (Mastercam format) in the Data paths list.
 The path displays in the Selected item box as shown below.

-5. Select mcamxm.config <Millimeter> from the Current drop-down to enable millimeter configuration for the remainder of this tutorial.
+5. At the bottom of the System Configuration dialog box, select mcamxm.config <Millimeter> from the Current drop-down to enable millimeter configuration for the remainder of this tutorial.